Florida Solar Panel Savings Calculator

 Florida Solar Incentive Programs

 Property tax exemption for solar.
 Sales tax exemption.
-Federal 30% ITC.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.
 No state income tax.
-All Florida residents are eligible for the federal 30% Investment Tax Credit (ITC), which reduces the cost of a solar system by 30% of the total installed price.
+For new 2026 homeowner-owned systems, do not assume the old federal 30% residential clean energy credit unless your project has documented eligibility under current IRS guidance.
 Florida also offers full retail net metering, allowing homeowners to earn credits for excess solar energy sent back to the grid.

 Net Metering in Florida